PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 * Legible and organized.
 It often helps to find a template or sample resume that you like.
 * Check for spelling and punctuation errors.
 Very little chance you get a second look.
 It's more understandable for ESL candidates, but there are tons of resources available to prevent this.
 * Describe your personal accomplishments instead of listing your job description.
 I want to know what skills you have and what you've accomplished.
 "I did x resulting in y"
-* Is you resume more than one page?
+* Is your resume more than one page?
 It's too long.
 Do you have a PhD, several patents/publications, or a significant amount of career experience?
 It's probably still too long.
 * Don't lie.
 Not sure why anyone does this, but I see it far too often.
-Don't list a skillset (or even better, claim to be expert) if you cannot answer the most basic questions.
+Don't list a skill set (or even better, claim to be expert) if you cannot answer the most basic questions.

 Remember that screening, interviewing, and extending offers takes a significant amount of company time and resources.
 Your resume is what gets you in the door.